How to Write the USC Essays 2016-2017

 “Fight on!”
 These two words ring through every hallway at the University of Southern California, invoking the spirit and camaraderie of the mighty Trojans themselves.
 USC is a private institution based in Los Angeles, California, with an emphasis on research and strong athletics.

 USC is very selective, admitting about 16.5% of the thousands of applicants every year.
-Certain schools, such as the Viterbi School of Engineering and Marshall School of Business, may be even more competitive in terms of admissions, so it’s best to be well prepared when applying to USC.
+Certain schools, such as the Viterbi School of Engineering and Marshall School of Business, may be even more competitive in terms of admissions, so it’s best to be thoroughly prepared when applying to USC.

 Brief Intro to USC

 With a total undergraduate enrollment of 19,000, there is opportunity around every corner of USC’s beautiful campus.
-Academics at USC follow a Renaissance Ideal, and the school emphasizes a unique undergraduate experience built around flexible academic programs and interdisciplinary research.
+Academics at USC follow a Renaissance ideal, and the school emphasizes a unique undergraduate experience built around flexible academic programs and interdisciplinary research.

 USC athletic teams boast a total of 123 national titles across various sports, and fans from across the nation often deck themselves out in cardinal and gold in support of the dominant Trojan football team.
-Athletics prides itself on this “fighting spirit,” and over 40 USC athletes participated in 2016 Summer Olympics in Rio.
+Athletics prides itself on this “fighting spirit,” and over 40 USC athletes participated in the 2016 Summer Olympics in Rio.

 The USC social dynamic is diverse and exciting, and if Greek life is your thing, about 25% of men are in a fraternity and 20% of women are in a sorority.
 With amazing academics and a gung-ho student culture, it’s no wonder that USC alum come away loving their four years as a Trojan.